Search

 Apukka Resort

-Anyway, I share here some of the options available around Rovaniemi:
+Anyway, I share here some popular places around Rovaniemi:

-💡 EXTRA TIP: If you are not planning to rent a car on this trip, it is best to opt for a hotel in the centre of Rovaniemi, which allows you to walk to restaurants and take transport to/from the train station/airport.
+💡 EXTRA TIP: If you are not planning to rent a car on this trip, opt for a hotel in the centre of Rovaniemi.
+This allows you to walk to restaurants and take transport to/from the train station/airport.
 The famous igloos are usually in more isolated locations and can be more difficult to get to without a car.

 As staying in an igloo was not an option for the budget I had for this trip, I chose Hostel Café Koti.
 Although it is a hostel, I stayed in a private room with a private bathroom and the conditions were excellent.